Hemanthpothu/WebsiteFrontEndDevelopment/README.md

 # PARC Design

-I have used the four principles that the visual design of a website should include
+I have used the four principles that the visual design of a website should include:

-Proximity: Related items should be grouped close together.
+Proximity:  I have grouped related items close together.
 This provides the viewer with a visual cue that this items are similar and should be treated as a group.
-Alignment: Every visual element on a page should have some kind of connection to at least one other element.
-Nothing should be positioned haphazardly.
+Alignment: Every visual element on my website should has some kind of connection to at least one other element.
+Nothing ispositioned haphazardly.
-Repetition: Common elements, such as colors, graphics, layout styles, and so on, should be repeated to give a consistent look and feel to a page.
+Repetition: All the common elements, such as colors, graphics, layout styles are  repeated to give a consistent look and feel to the pagees on my website.
-Contrast: The idea of contrast is to make dis-similar elements very different.
-Contrast is one of the most powerful visual design tools.
+Contrast: The idea of contrast is to make dis-similar elements on my website very different.
+I believe contrast is one of the most powerful visual design tool which theorfore i used Black and red to get the users eye